-Mukesh Kapila is Professor of Global Health and Humanitarian Affairs, University of Manchester.
-He is also Senior Adviser to the Parliamentary Assembly of the Mediterranean.
-He is a writer, public and media speaker, and has extensive experience in global health, humanitarian affairs, conflict and security, international development, human rights and diplomacy, He has qualifications in medicine, public health, and development from the Universities of Oxford and London.
+Mukesh Kapila is a Professor of Global Health and Humanitarian Affairs at the University of Manchester.
+He is also Senior Advisor to the Parliamentary Assembly of the Mediterranean.
+He is a writer, public and media speaker, and has extensive experience in global health, humanitarian affairs, conflict and security, international development, human rights and diplomacy.
+He has qualifications in medicine, public health, and development from the Universities of Oxford and London.

 He has served in senior leadership functions at the UK Government Department for International Development, United Nations, World Health Organization, and International Federation of Red Cross and Red Crescent Societies.

 He has advised many multilateral institutions including the World Bank and UN agencies, and international NGOs.
-He has served on several Boards, including Chair of Minority Rights Group International, and of Nonviolent Peaceforce which was nominated for the Nobel Peace Prize in 2016.
-His other roles have included Founder CEO of the Defeat-NCD Partnership at the United Nations.
+He has served on several boards, including Chair of Minority Rights Group International, and of Nonviolent Peaceforce which was nominated for the Nobel Peace Prize in 2016.
+His other roles have included the Founder and CEO of the Defeat-NCD Partnership at the United Nations.